 Protected by European GDPR and worldwide data protection laws, voice has become a focal point of supervisory authorities.

-GDPR Article 4.1 defines personal data as “All data related to a person and that allows them to be identified directly or indirectly (…) to one or several specific properties unique to their physical, physiological identity…”.
-Voice is protected by this article as it’s often used to identify individuals and is specific to the physiological identity of people and discloses an abundance of personal information about a speaker.
+GDPR Article 4.1 defines personal data as “all data related to a person and that allows them to be identified directly or indirectly (…) to one or several specific properties unique to their physical, physiological identity…”.
+A biometric data, voice is protected by this article as it’s often used to identify individuals, is specific to the physiological identity of people and discloses an abundance of personal information about a speaker.
 In addition to the words spoken, voice can be used to identify gender, age, education, language and accent, geographical and socio-cultural origins, health, and more.

-The CNIL, the French GDPR Supervisory Authority, defines personal data as any information that can be used to identify a natural person directly or indirectly.
+The CNIL, (French GDPR Supervisory Authority), defines personal data as any information that can be used to identify a natural person directly or indirectly.
 For example, first or last name, telephone number, social security number, email, image or voice.

 GDPR is not about refusing technological progress, but was established and put into effect in order to protect businesses and technology’s reach and exploitation of our personal data, ensuring that respect and protection of privacy remains a priority.

 Voice is certainly one of the most sensitive and dangerous personal data being exploited in our current data era, and the risks multiply daily.